 Being able to produce a set of accurate, concise and updated reports is sure to impress even the most critical of auditors.

-1. The Statement of Applicability (SoA)
+1. The Statement of Applicability

-A crucial, mandatory report for the audit, the SoA is essential for the proper management and control of an ISMS.
-The SoA identifies the controls relevant to your business and explains why those controls have been selected (or not selected) to treat the identified risks.
+The SoA identifies the controls that are relevant to your business, and explains why those controls have been selected (or omitted) to treat the identified risks.

-2. The risk treatment plan (RTP)
+2. The risk treatment plan